 offers access to Nikon A1 laser scanning confocal microscope with state of the art imaging facility with resonant scanning and spectral imaging capabilities.

-The core offers three lines of service to investigators (a) DNA sequencing (b) DNA synthesis and (c) automation of various assays for research purposes.
+The core offers NGS and Sanger DNA sequencing, fragment analysis, mouse genotyping, and automation of various assays for research purposes.